 I am a Trafton descendant through my third great grandmother Eliza Trafton (b.
 1820).
 Eliza was born free which is evident through her presence in the 1850 Federal Census (as the wife of Henry Newsom); however, little is known about her early life.
-In an effort to learn about Eliza’s lineage, I have begun to research the Trafton family of Camden County, NC.
+To learn about Eliza’s lineage, I have researched the Trafton family of Camden County, NC.
 This article is an introduction to the patriarch, Charles Gardner Trafton, and some of his descendants.

 On December 7, 1790 Gardner Trafton was called a mariner of Camden County, NC while buying 21 acres of land from Timothy Cotter (who was also called a mariner of Camden County, NC) near River Bridge on the west side of the Pasquotank River in Pasquotank County, NC.
 The land was adjoining Joseph Richardson, David Cartwright, Jonathan Herring, and Labeus Richardson and the deed was witnessed by Abner Whitney and Nathaniel Paine.
 He later sold this tract of land on July 12, 1796 to John Hamilton.